 Second, the UV curing process is used to fix the first layer of the photoresist pattern.
 The curing process makes the first layer of photoresist very firm and prevents it from being dissolved by the second layer of photoresist solvent.

-The through-hole is traditionally divided into two groups: plated (supported) holes and non-plated (unsupported) holes.
+For professional circuit board manufacturing companies, the PCB plated through-hole is traditionally divided into two groups: plated (supported) holes and non-plated (unsupported) holes.
 "Supported" refers to the plating on the hole wall.
 Non-plated or unsupported holes may or may not have bonding pads, such as mounting holes and non-porous wall plating.
 This is a manufacturing term, but for design, holes should be divided into two types: welded and unwelded.

 If you have questions about our plating through hole PCB production capacity, or the specifications required for your custom project are not listed on this page, please feel free to contact us.
 We will reply within one workday.
 We will continue to provide quotation support and design support.
 Welcome to learn about our production process.